dina-aziz/FFNN1/README.md

-# FFNN1
+# XOR-Gate-Feed-Forward-Neural-Network
-A simple feed foreward neural network that is trained to give a high output when only one input is high
+A C++ implementation of simple feed foreward neural network trained to solve the XOR problem with two binary inputs.